UnionOfRAD/specs/accepted/LSR-0-coding.md

 function($x, $y = null) {};
 ```

-However there are a few exceptions to the spacing rule<sup>?</sup>:
+However there are a few exceptions to the spacing rule:

 1. Increment and decrement operators must be directly followed by or following the variable.
 2. The exclamation mark must be directly followed by the variable.